-12. I remember arriving with the least lit was scary and daunting but they were friendly and warm.
+12. I remember arriving with the second of It was scary and daunting but they were friendly and warm.
 I think they had a teenage son.
-The had worked all their lives and their home was lovely.
-It was three floors and it was on in Dundee.
-I had my own bedroom which overlooked and I loved it.
+The second of had worked all their lives and their home was lovely.
+It was three floors and it was on second of in Dundee.
+I had my own bedroom which overlooked second and I loved it.

-- 13. I lived with my Auntie who lived just across the road from the at one stage but I think this was before I went into care.
+- 13. I lived with my Auntie who lived just across the road from the sector at one stage but I think this was before I went into care.
 She spoke to my mum about adopting me because she didn't like how my mum was behaving.
-I attended Morgan Primary School when I was with the control or at my Auntie state. - 14.
+I attended Morgan Primary School when I was with the sector or at my Auntie sector. - 14.
 The were an older couple and I didn't match with them although they directed me mentally for the rest of my life.
 They gave me a mind which would accept information and regurgitate it when required.
 They introduced me to reading which I loved and it was my escape.
 I used to drag my social workers around bookstores.
 Reading gives you knowledge and knowledge gives you power.
 Reading gave me a sense of belonging because I read things like Oliver Twist.
-A few years later I played Oliver Twist on a live theatre set with a school. - I thought this was a long term placement until things could be sorted out at home but I was only with the for a short time.
-This was weeks or months but no longer than six months.
-I was happy to be safe but I missed and my brother and sister.
-I felt lost, so I went out and fire raised in the local area and I ran away.
-I also went round and smashed windows.
-I was an angry wee boy but it wasn't to do with the two it was probably rebellion against their rules.
-I was doing what I wanted to do instead of what society wanted me to do.
-People wanted me to do what they wanted to do and I wanted to do what I wanted to do. - 16.
-I think if I had been an older child with less baggage, I would have done alright there.
+A few years later I played Oliver Twist on a live theatre set with a school. - 15.
+I thought this was a long term placement until things could be sorted out at home but I was only with the second second second - I think if I had been an older child with less baggage, I would have done alright there.
 It was the right people at the wrong time.
 If I could talk to them now I would thank them for trying and tell them I am sorry it didn't work out. - 17.
 Rita was appointed as my social worker and she was a constant.
 She wasn't brilliant at getting stuff done but she was there when she needed to be and she was like a second Auntie to me.
 I requested not to see my mum at that time because she was up and down mentally.
 Occasionally I requested to see her and was told no so then I would kick off.